From my experience, the first few weeks when you start growing dreadlocks at home are nerve-wracking.

 I know you're curious about what this technique involves, so I'll tell you.
 Just rub a woolen hat or sweater on your hair for about 15-20 minutes.

 One, you'll have flyaways, yet you're looking for locs.
 Two, you may hurt your scalp as you separate the frizz into locs.
 So can we all agree this is not how to make dreads, especially for kinky hair?
 Yes?

 Let's summarize our discussion by answering these popular questions below...

 When you get used to twisting or coiling your dreadlocks, it becomes easier to do it at least once a month at home and save from spending on dreadlocks prices.
 We've looked at the best methods to grow dreads above, and you can choose one depending on your hair length and texture.

-If you have kinky or coarse hair, finger coiling will work fast.
-On the other hand, if you have straight hair, you need a method that forces the hair to form mats as it lacks curly texture.
+If you have kinky or coarse hair, then finger coiling will work fast.
+On the other hand, if you have straight hair, then you need a method that forces the hair to form mats as it lacks curly texture.
 For that reason, you can try the twist and rip technique or backcombing.

 Here are quick tips for backcombing hair for dreads:

 No, not really -- as long as you're gentle as you coil or twist your hair.
 Additionally, moisturize your scalp because when you loc your hair, you expose it to the sun, increasing the risk of a dry, irritated scalp.